getodk/central-backend/docs/api.md

 # Group System Configuration

-Currently, the only system configuration present in Jubilant Garbanzo is the configuration of periodic backups.
+Currently, the only system configuration present in ODK Central is the configuration of periodic backups.
 That API is described here.

 ## Backups Configuration [/v1/config/backups]